Isimila Stone Age Site and Natural Pillars in Southern Tanzania

 Here at Isimila many of these tools have been found, they might look like simple rocks but with a bit of explanation from the local guide will understand that what looks like a pile of stones is actually a pile of fundamental tools for the evolution of our species.

-The home Erectus has communication skills, there is evidence they hunt in groups and they had musical tools, they also buried their dead, as you can see in the rock painting found north of Iringa at Igeleke Rock Art.
+The home Erectus has communication skills, there is evidence they hunted in groups and had musical tools, they also buried their dead, as you can see in the rock painting found north of Iringa at Igeleke Rock Art.

-The site of Isimila is reputed to have been inhabited by human beings since 300.000 to 400.000 years ago.
-The erosion that has occurred in the area over time has enabled to show ample remains of stone tools, animals, plants and exposure to a geological sequence which have all contributed to the understanding of pre history of this area.
+The site of Isimila is reputed to have been inhabited by human beings from 300.000 to 400.000 years ago.
+The erosion that has occurred in the area over time has enabled ample remains of stone tools, animals, plants, and exposure to a geological sequence which have all contributed to the understanding of the history of this area.

 How to reach Isimila Stone Age